Howard Unruh: Camden shootings

 "I don't know.
-I can't answer that yet, I'm too busy."
+I can't answer that yet, I'm too busy ...
+I'll have to talk to you later."

-(At that point Buxton heard Unruh move away from the phone as gunfire was heard in the background.)

-"I'll have to talk to you later ... a couple of friends are coming to get me" ... (voice trails off).
+End of incident

-The gunfight ended when police threw two tear gas bombs into the apartment, the second of which went off, filling the room with gas.
-Two armed officers, Patrolman Charles Hance and Captain Everett Joslin, went up to the first floor of the building and shouted, "Come down with your hands up!" to which Unruh replied, "I give up.
+Although police fired several rounds into Unruh's apartment, he was not wounded in this exchange of gunfire.
+He surrendered shortly after 10 a.m. after police threw two tear gas canisters through the shattered windows into the apartment, the second of which detonated, filling the room in which Unruh had barricaded himself with gas.
+Two armed officers, Patrolman Charles Hance and Captain Everett Joslin, then ascended to the first floor of the building and shouted, "Come down with your hands up!" to which Unruh replied, "I give up.
 Don't shoot."
-Unruh emerged from the room and stumbled down the stairs, fell at the feet of the officers, and was handcuffed by Sergeant Earl Wright.
+Unruh emerged from the room and stumbled down the stairs at the rear of the building, falling at the feet of the officers as numerous spectators shouted threats and abuse.
+He offered no resistance and maintained a calm demeanor as he was handcuffed by Sergeant Earl Wright.

-It was later determined that the shooter fired a total of 33 rounds during his rampage.
-Detectives found an apartment filled with what was described as an arsenal of weapons, guns, knives, bullet-making equipment, and more than 700 rounds.
-In a drawer were several marksmanship medals, and in the basement was Unruh's target range.
-On a table was a Bible opened to Matthew, Chapter 24.
-Police also found books relating to sexual hygiene.
+Police converge upon Unruh's apartment, c.
+9:45 a.m.